 Email those lost customers quickly

-Professional and unlimited plans in Shopify allows store owners to email cart abandonment prospects in 6 hours or 24 hours.
+Professional and unlimited plans in Shopify allow store owners to email cart abandonment prospects in 6 hours or 24 hours.
 We go with the 6 hours.

 Improve the cart abandonment email

-Combining great copy, extra discounts, a nice design and surveys can be pivotal in saving customers and understanding why they are leaving.
-Dan Wang at Shopify provides wonderful insight in his article 13 Amazing Abandoned Cart Emails.
+Combining great copy, extra discounts, an excellent design, and surveys can be pivotal in saving customers and understanding why they are leaving.
+Dan Wang at Shopify provides incredible insight in his 13 Amazing Abandoned Cart Emails article.